 WONTOK.
 While it may at first appear to be an acronym, is indeed the Pidgin word for ‘One Talk’, and can also refer to a kind of family gathering.
-On Friday 29 May, twelve Year 11 student representatives joined some of our fellow Uniting Church in Australia schools – Knox Grammar, Pymble Ladies College and Ravenswood School for Girls – as well as students from some Anglican schools to discuss issues of global significance at the annual ‘One World WONTOK – Poverty and Development Youth Conference’.
-The focus of the conference, which was held at Ravenswood School, centered around gender equality, climate change, and poverty.
+On Friday 29 May, twelve Year 11 student representatives joined some of our fellow Uniting Church in Australia affiliated schools – Knox Grammar, Pymble Ladies College and Ravenswood School for Girls – as well as students from some Anglican schools to discuss issues of global significance at the annual ‘One World WONTOK – Poverty and Development Youth Conference’.
+The focus of the conference, which was held at Ravenswood School, centred around gender equality, climate change, and poverty.

 Throughout the day we participated in a variety of activities, which were engaging and helped us look at some of the global topics in a different way.
 For example, we read scripts in which some of us assumed the position of a disadvantaged African woman.
 Speaking in first person helped build a sense of empathy within each of us, enabling us to capture the essence of gender inequality.
 Another activity involved one group throwing balls and the other trying to catch them with our arms crossed.
 This simulated the experiences of climate change refugees who suffer the consequences of another countries’ carbon emissions and are struggling to cope with climate change.